SDHS/django-rest-backend/notes.md

     return self.email
 ```

 First line tells Django to use the previously defined email field instead of the usernames Django uses by default.
 Second line defines the fields that should be marked required.
 (Since the `USERNAME_FIELD` (email) is required by default, we don't need to add it to the `REQUIRED_FIELDS` list).
 We have also added a couple of functions that help Django interact with our custom user model.
 They are quite self-explanatory.
-The last method `__self__` returns the string representation of our model.
+The last method `__str__` returns the string representation of our model.
 So, whenever some model object is printed, we'll get the email of that model as the result.

 ### Adding our User Model Manager

 Now that our `UserProfile` model is created, we'll also create a manager for that model so that Django knows how to interact with it in the CLI.

-One command we're going to be using the CLI is called the `create_superuser`.
+One command we're going to be using in the CLI is called the `createsuperuser`.
 It allows us to create a user that has access to the Django admin page.
 But, since by default, Django expects a username and password, and our model is based on emails and passwords, we need to be able to tell Django to modify its default behaviour and look for emails instead of usernames.
 Our `UserProfileManager` will help us with that.

 `UserProfileManager` will also be defined in the `models.py` file in our `profiles_api` app, but above our `UserProfile` model.
 Like `UserModel`, it will also inherit from a class called `BaseUserManager`.
 It can be imported as: